takezoj/landed-legal/privacy-policy.md

 Landed uses a small number of service providers to run the app.
 Each only receives the data it needs to do its job:

 - **Google** — for sign-in and, if you connect it, read-only Gmail access, per Google's API Services User Data Policy.
 - **Anthropic** — processes the text of candidate booking emails to extract structured booking details.
-Anthropic does not use this data to train its models under our agreement with them.
-[FILL IN if you have a specific Anthropic API data-use agreement to cite.]
+Anthropic does not use API data to train its models, per Anthropic's standard commercial API terms.
 - **Supabase** — hosts our database and authentication system.
 Your data is stored in Supabase's infrastructure.
-[FILL IN region/hosting details if you want to specify one.]

 We don't share your data with any other third party, and we don't sell it.